maksymdonets/AQA-JavaScript-Test-Task/README.md

 ## Installation:

-1. clone the project
+1. Clone the project
-2. go to the root folder of the project
+2. Go to the root folder of the project
-3. install dependencies
+3. Install dependencies

    `npm install`

-4. install cypress
+4. Install cypress

    `npm install cypress`